Ivo-Balbaert/The_Way_to_Jai/book/23_Polymorphic arrays_and_structs.md

 See also the use of a polymorphic struct when constructing an SOA data design in § 26.9.2

 ## 23.7 The #bake_constants directive
 We already discussed #this in § 17.9.
 In § 22.5 we talked about #bake_arguments, where you can bake in the value of a parameter at compile time.
 There is also a **#bake_constants** directive, where you can bake in a polymorphic type with a concrete type.
+In other words: a polymorphic procedure is precompiled for a specific type.

 See *23.7_bake_constants.jai*:
 ```c++